 Pursuing Ph.D. in Aerospace Engineering, University of Maryland

-Physics & Mathematics Major
+Physics and Mathematics Major

 Concordia fosters an environment that develops a good work ethic and stresses attention to detail.
 Though challenging, the classwork in physics and mathematics gave me a solid foundation for my research in aerospace engineering.
 Concordia faculty are encouraging and inspiring, and they go above and beyond to ensure students’ success.